joshber/jb.n/content/_index.md

 # Josh Berson

 Essayist, novelist, bothy enthusiast.
 Author of Computable Bodies (2015), The Meat Question (2019), and Ditch Kit (2020).
 My background is in linguistic anthropology, the history of science, and computer science.
 Some of what I do could be called philosophy of mind, or deep history, or cognitive anthropology.
 But my remit is broader.
 It includes questions of values — e.g., what distinguishes flourishing from survival?
 One recurring theme for me is the coupling of the intimate (eating, sleeping, being in pain) and the evolutionary (sentience, capitalism, niche exhaustion).
-Current preoccupations include the ontology of silence.
+Current preoccupations include the metaphysics of silence.

 <!-- Occasionally I do things with [procedural sound](https://github.com/joshber/sndspc).-->